KimberlyCrawford/Team-E-Final-Project/README.md

 ### Purpose

 #### Reasons Why Topic was Selected:
+Global climate change has started to become an issue due to changing temperatures around the globe.
+In order to address this issue, we want to make it possible for individuals to get machine learned temperature predictions based on weather data from the past 100 years.
+This will help buyer to predict future temperatures before purchasing land or property.
 #### Questions We Hope to Answer with the Data:

 - Python will be used to clean, prepare, and explore the data, as well as to complete initial analysis.